anelook/image-search/README.md

 - set `knn` setting to true
 - specify name of the property to contain vector data, set its type to `knn_vector` and specify its dimension size.

 Go to `1-prepare-opensearch.ipynb` and run the notebook.
+Install/enable suggested extentions for python and Jupitor notebooks.
+Select recommended python environment.

 You should see the response